sweetsweetstefan/cloudmc-cloudca-kb/rbac/rbac.md

 - Organization: A logical unit to which users and service connections can be assigned.
 A base installation of CloudMC comes with the System organization.
 When an organization is deleted, any custom roles that were defined within that organization are also deleted.

 - User:  A user account is how an individual connects to the CloudMC portal.
 A user is always assigned a primary role in a single organization.
-A user can be assigned additional roles, which can be scoped to one or more organizations.
+A user can be assigned additional roles, which can be scoped to one or more organizations, thereby giving a user permission to access that other organization with the permissions defined in the role.

 - Environment:  A logical unit within an organization, used to isolate and group resources securely.
 Access is controlled via a combination environment roles and organization access controls.

 ![user access control chart](roles_chart.png)
 ## Using roles to enforce user access to organizations and environments

 The function of a role is to provide a simple and standard set of system permissions to users within an organization.
 Custom roles can define permissions that are aligned to your business needs, and also to provide access to a user in a different organization.
 Roles are enforced in the Web UI as well as in the CloudMC API.
-The five roles included with CloudMC are applicable to a broad range of use cases.

-Roles have a scope, which can be any of the following:
+Roles have a *scope*, which can be any of the following:
-- All organizations
+- All organizations in CloudMC
-- Top-level organizations only
+- Only the top-level organizations
 - A specific organization but not its sub-organizations
-- A specific organization and its sub-organizations
+- A specific organization and all of its sub-organizations
 - Only the sub-organizations of a specific organization
 - All organizations with a specific tag

-### Explanation of the system roles
+### System roles
 ![permissions chart](permissions.png)

+The five roles included with CloudMC are applicable to a broad range of use cases.
+They can be assigned to a user's primary role, or as an additional role.

 Summary of each system role when applied as a primary role:
 - Guest: A read-only role.
 Can view resources in the user's organization.